 Revenues attributable to each segment are disclosed below (unaudited) (in thousands).

-\Represents a portfolio of securities collateralized by first mortgage loans on manufactured housing units.
+\Represents a portfolio of securities collateralized by first mortgage loans on manufactured housing units as well as the portfolio of Global Signal securities.

 Changes in loan and security servicing expense are also primarily due to these acquisitions.